Cooperative Hall of Fame Inductees - 2022

-Four cooperative leaders, representing farm supply/marketing, electric, telephone, and financial industries, have been selected for induction into the South Dakota Cooperative Hall of Fame for 2022.
+Four cooperative leaders, with over 160 years of combined service to the cooperative system, were recently inducted into the South Dakota Cooperative Hall of Fame.
 The SD Cooperative Hall of Fame is the highest honor that the cooperative community bestows on those who have made significant contributions to the state.
 The inductees were selected for their leadership, integrity, and personal commitment to the cooperative system and to the state.

 This year’s inductees are: